mnot/I-D/binary-structured-headers/draft.md

 ### Dictionary Field Values

-Structured fields whose values are known to be a Dictionary as per {{Section 3.2 of RFC8941}} can be conveyed in a binary representation with a top level type of 0x2.
+Structured fields whose values are known to be a Dictionary as per {{Section 3.2 of STRUCTURED-FIELDS}} can be conveyed in a binary representation with a top level type of 0x2.
 They have a payload consisting of one or more Dictionary Members.

 ~~~
 Dictionary Field Value {